-- 1. an application of bounded diameter minimum spanning trees to the joint alignment problem, - 2. a method of optical flow refinement suited to regions which contain fine texture, and - a method for densifying an AAM given dense correspondences between training images.
+- 1. An application of BDMSTs to the joint alignment problem. - 2.
+A method of optical flow refinement suited to regions which contain fine texture. - 3.
+A method for densifying an AAM given dense correspondences between training images.

-The paper is organised as follows: §1.1 reviews prior work and §2 gives the motivation for our approach.
-The use of the BDMST is described in §3, with the details of the optical flow algorithm presented in §4 and details of how the AAM is densified given the joint alignment in §5. §6 shows the effect of different parameter settings, compares the proposed technique with competing methods and demonstrates the effectiveness of our approach for the AAM synthesis task.
+The paper is organised as follows: §1.1 reviews prior work and §2 describes the use of the BDMST to obtain a joint alignment.
+BDMSTs are contrasted against shortest path trees in the context of this problem in §3.
+Details of the optical flow algorithm used are given in §4 and densification of an AAM given a joint alignment of all training images is presented in §5.
+Subsequently, §6 shows the effect of different parameter settings, compares the proposed technique with competing methods and demonstrates the effectiveness of our approach for the AAM synthesis task.
+Conclusions and directions for future work are given in §7.